ylab-hi/pxblat/docs/tutorial.md

 {meth}`.Client.query` return [Bio.SearchIO.QueryResult](#query-result).

-But we may need to query sequences in more general way, for example,
+We may need to query sequences in more general way, for example,

 ```{eval-rst}
 .. code-block:: python